embEDUx/documentation/usage/linux/README.md

 ```

 The build script clones the *kernel* branch and executes the prepare and build
 function.
-As long as the user sticks to the standard name scheme, the user only
+As long as the user sticks to the standard name schema, the user only
 needs to replace the *kernel_version*, which has to be the *kernel* branch name
 and the *platform_dtb*, which is the device tree blob that should be created
 for the platform during the build.